knative/serving/community/STEERING-COMMITTEE.md

 ## Committee Mechanics

-*The Steering Committee is a work-in-progress.* Its operation and charter may be changed by unanimous consent of committee members.
+The committee's operation and charter may be changed by unanimous consent of committee members.

 In case of extended absence, an absent member will be considered to be in agreement after 8 days have passed since a proposal was accepted by all present